freeCodeCamp/freeCodeCamp/guide/english/cplusplus/c-stl-sets/index.md

 ---

 ## Introduction of sets in C++ STL library
-Sets are a type of associative containers in which each element has to be unique.The value of the element cannot be modified once it is added to the set, though it is possible to remove and add the modified value of that element.
+Sets are a type of associative containers in which each element has to be unique.
+The value of the element cannot be modified once it is added to the set, though it is possible to remove and add the modified value of that element.
 They are implemented using red-black tree.

 ## Benefits of using sets
 1. It stores only unique values.